gmosx/normal-template/README.md

 Condition
 ---------

-Conditional rendering is supported through a stanrd if-else construct:
+Conditional rendering is supported through a standard if-else construct:

     {:if admin}
     Hello Admin